ddanny165/UrbanRanking-Telegram-Bot/README.md

-- In addition, there is also a command to completely clear the list of saved cities - ***/clearlist***.
+- In addition, there is also a command to completely clear a list of saved cities - ***/clearlist***.

 ![/CLEARLIST](https://github.com/ddanny165/pictures/blob/main/ins9.jpg)

-- The user also has an opportunity to receive a list of the best cities for some evaluation categories.
+- A user also has an opportunity to receive a list of the best cities for some evaluation categories.
 Such categories are businessfreedom, costofliving, housing, leisure & culture, safety, taxation, travelconnectivity.
 This is all done with the ***/getbest + category name*** command.

 ![/GETBEST](https://github.com/ddanny165/pictures/blob/main/ins10.jpg)

-- In addition, the user also has the opportunity to subscribe to get a review on a random city daily.
+- In addition, a user also has the opportunity to subscribe in order to get a review on a random city daily.
 It is possible to do with the ***/subscribe*** command.

 ![/SUBSCRIBE](https://github.com/ddanny165/pictures/blob/main/ins11.jpg)

-- Moreover, to unsubscribe from getting a review on a random city daily - all you have to do is to send the bot command ***/unsubscribe***.
+- Moreover, to unsubscribe from getting a review on a random city daily - all you have to do is to send the bot a command ***/unsubscribe***.

 ![/UNSUBSCRIBE](https://github.com/ddanny165/pictures/blob/main/ins12.jpg)

-The bot sends the user a message about the successful unsubscription and removes the user's id from the database.
+The bot sends a user the message about the successful unsubscription and removes a user's id from the database.